sashinpivotal/scs-workshop-2018/README.md

     git checkout -b my-zipkin-start zipkin-start
     ```

-    There is no "zipkin-start" tag.
+    There is no "zipkin-start" tag provided.
 Please use the "solution" codebase of
     "Distributed Trace - Sleuth".

     You will also need to download and run "zipkin.jar" using the following instruction